wsldankers/bijson/README.md

 Corresponds to a byte string.
 Non-standard.

+#### 0x0A: IEEE 754-2008 binary floating point

+The bounding size determines the number of bits in the floating point number.
+Uses little-endian encoding.

+#### 0x0B: IEEE 754-2008 decimal floating point

+The bounding size determines the number of bits in the floating point number.
+Uses little-endian encoding.

+#### 0x09..0x0F: [reserved]

+Must not be used.
+May be used in the future.

+#### 0x10..0x11: [sNaN]

+Denotes a sigmaling NaN (Not a Number).
+The lower bit encodes the sign.
+Non-standard.

+#### 0x12..0x13: [qNaN]

+Denotes a quiet NaN (Not a Number).
+The lower bit encodes the sign.
+Non-standard.

+#### 0x14..0x15: [Inf]

+Denotes +infinity and -infinity respectively.
+The lower bit encodes the sign.
+Non-standard.

-#### 0x10..0x11: binary integer
+#### 0x18..0x19: binary integer

 Corresponds to an integer number.
-The lower two bit indicates the sign.
+The lower bit indicates the sign.
 The following bytes represent the absolute value of the number in unsigned little-endian format.

-#### 0x12..0x13: decimal integer
+#### 0x1A..0x1B: decimal integer

 A shorthand to denote decimal integers, which are the same as decimal values (see below) but without an exponent.
 The lower bit encodes the sign.
 See the decimal type for the method of encoding the mantissa.

-#### 0x14..0x15: float zero

-A shorthand to denote the numbers +0.0 and -0.0 respectively.
-The lower bit encodes the sign.
-Represent using the shortest conveniently available float.

-#### 0x16..0x17: [Inf]

-A shorthand to denote +infinity and -infinity respectively.
-The lower bit encodes the sign.
-Non-standard.

-#### 0x19..0x1D: float
+#### 0x1A..0x1F: [reserved]

-Floating point types.
-The lower 3 bits, when used as an exponent to 2, form the length in bytes.
-The floats are represented in little-endian IEEE 754 format.
+Must not be used.
+May be used in the future.

 #### 0x20..0x2F: decimal